steno-aarhus/research/about/quarto.md

 dynamic content that would require a database, or running code in the browser with JavaScript, or other server-side processing.
-That means that from the start, it is secure, fast, reliable, and doesn't (can't) collect any data, which in turn means that the user doesn't have to worry about GDPR or other data privacy issues.
+That means that from the start, it is secure, fast, reliable, and doesn't (can't) collect any data.
+As a result, the researcher doesn't have to worry about GDPR or other data privacy issues.

 Quarto uses